 Phenindamine overdoseAmilon; Fenaclor; Nolamine; Norphenamine; Prophamine

-Phenindamine is a type of medication called an antihistamine, which helps relieve allergy symptoms.
-Phenindamine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Phenindamine is a type of medicine called an antihistamine.
+It helps relieve allergy symptoms.
+Phenindamine overdose occurs when someone takes more than the normal or recommended amount of this medicine, either by accident or on purpose.

 - Difficulty urinating